CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->
-If ever I get stuck, I would prefer to reduce the sub-problem into the simplest forms from which I try again to find the solution,
+If ever I get stuck, I would prefer to reduce the sub-problems into the simplest forms from which I'll try again to find the solution,